 First Aid Kit

 Secure Pet carrier

 If you are forced to evacuate your home, it is important to know that not all evacuee shelters will allow you to bring your pets.

-If you are asked to evacuate in the state of Alabama, the best thing to do to determine which shelter will allow you and your pet is to call 211.
+If you are asked to evacuate in the state of Alabama, call 211 to determine which shelter will allow you and your pet.

 Also, listen to your local radio and TV stations they will also be broadcasting this information.
 You may also choose to board your pet during a disaster.
 Call your veterinarian, the animal shelter in your area and animal control office for the best advice.
 Some animal shelters will provide temporary foster care for owned pets during times of disaster but this is something you should use as a last resort and get information about prior to a disaster.
 You could also evacuate to a hotel.

 You can find a list of hotels that allow pets all across the country by click here.

 Do not leave your pet at home to weather the storm.
 It is not likely that they will survive and if they do you may not be able to find them when you return.
 It is also important to create a buddy system with your friends and neighbors in case of an emergency.
 This back up plan will make sure that someone is able to care for your pets if you are not able to do so yourself.

 If you are at home with your pet during the disaster bring them in immediately.
 It is important to have plenty of newspaper on hand for sanitary purposes.
 Since animals have instincts about severe weather changes it is important to move them indoors prior to the storm to reduce the chance that they will run away because of fear.
 This fear could also lead to anxiety.
 If you have multiple pets you might want to separate them even if they normally get along, the stress of an emergency situation could cause some pets to behave irrationally.

 Protecting Large Animals During Disaster